 Simply put, HRV is the time difference between two successive heartbeats.
-The variations between consecutive heartbeats in the moment length of peaks assist us to calculate HRV.
+The variations between consecutive heartbeats in the moment length of peaks assist us in calculating HRV.

-HRV, which is also known as ‘cycle length variability’, ‘RR variability’, and ‘heart period variability is a reliable marker for physiological factors that directly affect heart rhythms.
-It reflects the heart's ability to adapt to changing circumstances - stress, exercise, and disease - by balancing the regulation of the autonomic nervous system which controls body functions such as breathing, heartbeat, and digestion.
+HRV, also known as ‘cycle length variability,’ ‘RR variability,’ and ‘heart period variability, ' is a reliable marker for physiological factors that directly affect heart rhythms.
+It reflects the heart's ability to adapt to changing circumstances - stress, exercise, and disease - by balancing the autonomic nervous system's regulation, which controls body functions such as breathing, heartbeat, and digestion.
 An elevated heart rate variability is related to good health and elevated levels of fitness.
-A lower heart rate variability can be an indication of many health-related issues such as hypertension, diabetes, obesity, and other cardiovascular issues.
+A lower heart rate variability can indicate many health-related issues such as hypertension, diabetes, obesity, and other cardiovascular issues.

 Chronic stress can seriously affect general health and productivity and can be easily seen in HRV data.
 Restoring equilibrium in such circumstances is essential for a healthy lifestyle.

-Athletes use HRV to assess their efficiency due to the immediate effect of physical activity on variation in heart rate.
-Chronic overtraining often leads to physiological and psychological symptoms that weaken performance and may delay full recovery for weeks or more.
+Athletes use HRV to assess their efficiency due to physical activity's immediate effect on heart rate variability.
+Chronic overtraining often leads to physiological and psychological symptoms that weaken performance and delay full recovery for weeks or more.